Water quality in Canadian rivers

 More information

 Water quality guidelines are derived from laboratory studies that do not consider, among other things, the impact of flow on sediment loads in a river.
-Although site-specific guidelines try to take into account the impact of elevated flows on parameter concentrations, elevated levels of naturally-occurring substances, such as minerals, nutrients, glacier deposits and soils, can lower water quality ratings.
+Although site-specific guidelines try to take into account the impact of elevated flows on parameter concentrations, elevated levels of naturally occurring substances, such as minerals, nutrients, glacier deposits and soils, can lower water quality ratings.

 The water quality indicators only assess the quality of surface waters.
 Groundwater is not considered in these indicators.

-It can be difficult to compare water quality index scores among sites due to flexibility in the selection of parameters and guidelines to reflect local and regional water quality concerns.
+It can be difficult to compare water quality index scores among sites due to variations in the selection of parameters and guidelines to reflect local and regional water quality concerns.
 The water quality categories assigned based on the scores, however, are comparable.
 A site classified as marginal has water quality guidelines that are being exceeded frequently and/or by a considerable margin, even if the parameters and guidelines used to make that classification are not exactly the same at all sites.

 Only parameters for which water quality guidelines exist can be included in the indicators.
 The absence of a water quality guideline for a parameter does not mean the parameter is unimportant.

 The water quality indicator scores are sensitive to the number of parameters and samples used in their calculation.
 The number of parameters used in the indicators varies from 5 to 15 depending on the monitoring site, and between 9 and 36 samples can be used for a given parameter.
-In general, as the number of parameters, or samples, used to calculate the index increases, the score decreases because there is a greater chance of a guideline exceedance.Footnote 20
+In general, as the number of parameters, or samples, used to calculate the index increases, the score decreases because there is a greater chance of a guideline exceedance.Footnote 12

 Resources